-Survivors of pilot whale pod that beached on the Australian coast are euthanized after rescue fails
+Last of nearly 100 pilot whales that beached on Australia’s coast are euthanized after rescue fails

-PERTH, Australia (AP) — Survivors of a pod of almost 100 whales that beached on the southwestern Australian coast were euthanized Wednesday after a second day of frantic, but unsuccessful efforts to rescue them, authorities said.
+PERTH, Australia — The last of nearly 100 whales that beached on the southwestern Australian coast were euthanized Wednesday after a second day of frantic, but unsuccessful efforts to rescue them, authorities said.

 The pod of long-finned pilot whales stranded themselves Tuesday on Cheynes Beach east of the former whaling station of Albany in Western Australia state, south of the capital Perth.

-Despite the efforts of wildlife officers and volunteers, 52 stranded whales died on the beach.
+Despite the efforts of 100 wildlife officers and 250 volunteers wearing wetsuits to protect against the Southern Hemisphere winter cold, 52 stranded whales died on the beach.

 The remaining 45 were euthanized Wednesday after efforts to lead them to deeper water failed.
 The survivors continually returned to the shallows, the Western Australia Parks and Wildlife Service said in a statement late Wednesday.